 MA-PDs are subject to the same MFP requirements as standalone Part D plans (PDPs).
 Beneficiaries enrolled in MA-PDs benefit from MFPs on negotiated drugs in their plan's formulary.

-Does MFP apply to Low Income Subsidy (LIS) recipients?
+Does the MFP apply to Low-Income Subsidy (LIS) recipients?

 What is the Medicare Transaction Facilitator (MTF)?

-The Medicare Transaction Facilitator is a CMS-administered claims processing system launched January 2026 to handle MFP rebate flow between manufacturers, plans, and pharmacies.
-Most processing is now standardized; beneficiaries do not interact directly with MTF.
+The Medicare Transaction Facilitator is a CMS-administered claims processing system launched in January 2026 to handle MFP rebate flow among manufacturers, plans, and pharmacies.
+Most processing is now standardized; beneficiaries do not interact directly with the MTF.

 What was the non-interference clause?